Hello! My name is Adam and I am a wedding photographer who has been shooting in Zakopane and the Tatra Mountains for years.

 Ideally a minimum of 9-12 months before the wedding.
 During the summer season (June-September) my calendar fills up very quickly, especially for weekends.
 Of course, if you’re writing less in advance – it’s always worth asking, as there are vacant dates or layoffs.
 For outdoor sessions, a few weeks in advance is usually enough.

-Yes – and it happens very often!
+Yes – and this happens very often!
 Couples who were married elsewhere in Poland (or abroad) come to the mountains to do their honeymoon session here.
 And very well – the Tatras are absolutely fabulous.

-3. what places do you recommend for a wedding session in Zakopane and the Tatra Mountains?
+What places do you recommend for a wedding session in Zakopane and the Tatra Mountains?

 This is one of the most frequently asked questions and… one of my favorites!